The debate over the effectiveness of content marketing heated up over the last year.

 - How do they perceive your brand and similar brands?

 These are some of the questions that you will need to answer in order to create content that converts into sales.

 You’re creating a logical and emotionally appealing story, so use every tool you have to your advantage when designing your

 If you do, you will have a clear plan of action that will keep your content focused and precise going forward.

-Online forum and review sites are excellent places to get unfiltered input directly from the source.
+Online forums and review sites are excellent places to get unfiltered input directly from the source.

-Read Amazon reviews for similar product or services.
+Read Amazon reviews for similar products or services.
 Visit Quora and Reddit forums to read verbatim questions.

 It is easy to default to the “professional” language in our content.
 Using actual language from your customers’ questions and comments on these sites will make your content more relatable.

 Most importantly, have a clear understanding of how your content will drive revenue.